 Other than that, Utah child car seat laws offer little additional guidance.

 Here are guidelines on complying with these laws and keeping your children safe.
+If you have any further questions & are in need of assistance you may need to contact a knowledgeable car accident lawyer in Utah.

 Blanket laws require that you rely on your judgment when choosing a child car seat.
 The law merely requires that children use a properly fitting seat until they are 57 inches (4’9″) tall.
 Also, authorities recommend that children stay in the back seat until age 13.